tokarevart/x2ssh/README.md

 # x2ssh

-A CLI tool that provides SOCKS5 proxy functionality using SSH as the transport protocol.
+A SOCKS5 proxy client that uses SSH as a transport to connect to your existing server.

 ## Features